 Cheeses of Centre-Val de Loire

 Centre-Val de Loire is best known for its goat cheese, of which 6 varieties have protected AOC status.
 The most famous cheese of the region is probably Sainte-Maure-de-Touraine, an unpasteurized soft goat’s cheese.
 It is shaped as a log, with a rind of grey mould, rolled in ash, and has a length of straw running through its centre.
 Another popular unpasteurized goats cheese is Selles-sur-Cher, a soft cheese sold as a small wheel, with a blue-grey mould rind and a strong aftertaste.
-Other examples are Chabichou du Poutou, Pouligny St. Pierre, and Valençay.
-The latter two are formed in distinct pyramid shapes.
+Other examples include Valençay, which is formed in distinct pyramid shapes.
 Local cows’ milk cheese include Olivet cendré, a soft cheese with a natural rind the colour of grey ash.
 It has a slightly salty, delicate taste.